PEXANE2/azure-docs.tr-tr/articles/cosmos-db/sql-api-sdk-node.md

 * Küçük kod temizleme.

 ### <a name=""></a><a name="1.10.1"/>1.10.1</a>
-* Emülatör (hostname=localhost) hedeflemek için SDK kullanırken SSL doğrulamadevre dışı bırakılması.
+* Emülatör (hostname=localhost) hedeflemek için SDK kullanırken TLS doğrulamasını devre dışı bırakmak.
 * Depolanan yordam yürütme sırasında komut dosyası günlüğe kaydetmeyi etkinleştirmek için destek eklendi.

 ### <a name=""></a><a name="1.10.0"/>1.10.0</a>